enewhuis/liquibook/README_ORDER_ENTRY.md

 * script_file_name
   The name of a script file.
   * The script file contains a series of requests -- one per line.
 See below for the syntax of these requests.
-  * If you don't want a script file, but you want to specify a log file, use '-' for the script file name.
+  * If you don't want a script file, but you want to specify a log file, use a single hyphen (-) for the script file name.
 The commands will be read from the console.
 * log_file_name
   The name of a file to which output should be written.
   * Prompts (if any) will still be written to the console.